sbt/website/src/sphinx/Extending/Input-Tasks.md

 Get a Task from an InputTask
 ----------------------------

-The previous section showed how to derive a new InputTask by applying input.
-In this section, applying input produces a Task.
-The toTask method on Initialize[InputTask[T]] accepts the String input to apply and produces a task that can be used normally.
-For example, the following defines a plain task runFixed that can be used by other tasks or run directly without providing any input, :
+The previous section showed how to derive a new `InputTask` by applying input.
+In this section, applying input produces a `Task`.
+The `toTask` method on `Initialize[InputTask[T]]` accepts the `String` input to apply and produces a task that can be used normally.
+For example, the following defines a plain task `runFixed` that can be used by other tasks or run directly without providing any input, :

     lazy val runFixed = taskKey[Unit]("A task that hard codes the values to `run`")